StackExchange/stack-blog/README.md

 ```
 **Adding tags**

-Jekyll has some support for tags, but requires that you do a little bit of work in order to make sure new tags are accomodated.
+Jekyll has some support for tags, but requires that you do a little bit of work in order to make sure new tags are accommodated.
 All tags must have a markdown file named after the tag in the `_tags` folder.
 For example, the `onboarding` tag markdown file `onboarding.md` looks like this:
 ```
 ---
 layout: tag